 Learn The Right Way to Do Your Workout

 A lot of beginners wind up with first-day gym pain and experience sprains and strains after the first workouts because they don’t have the right form or technique in using a machine or doing their weight training at the gym.
 So, here’s how to control body pain after the gym’s first day — always observe the right way to use the machines and weights, or if you can, ask one of the trainers at the gym to teach you before you do it on your own.
 This should help you avoid soreness and pain from improper form.
 It is also important not to overdo it when you first start out!

-Stretching adequately is an often ignored part of the routine and this can cause a lot of the pain from a new gym workout.
+Stretching adequately is an often-ignored part of the routine and this can cause a lot of pain after the first day of gym.
 Be sure to make time to work on flexibility and stretching during your session.
 At the end of a workout, cool down to bring down your heart rate, and follow this with some good stretches.
 Stretching is the one way you can stop the vicious cycle of tightness and contraction brought on by muscle spasms and soreness.

-When you experience body pain after the first day at the gym, it can be tempting to just take a day off to rest.
+When you experience body pain after the gym’s first day, it can be tempting to just take a day off to rest.
 Don’t do this.
-It will only make you feel sorer.
-Instead, get that blood pumping and use your muscles to ease off the tension.
-Try an alternative more gentle workout like swimming, cycling, or taking a walk the next day instead.
+It will only make you feel more sore.
+Instead, get that blood pumping and use your muscles to ease off the gym’s first-day pain.
+Try an alternative gentler workout like swimming, cycling, or taking a walk the next day instead.

 Get A Massage

-For those with delayed onset muscle soreness (DOMS), which may happen when you start a new exercise regimen, a massage can help wash away a lot of the pain.
-Research has shown that getting that massage after a workout can significantly cut the pain and soreness experienced and may also help with post-workout recovery of the muscles by improving tissue regeneration.
+For those with delayed onset muscle soreness (DOMS), which may happen when you start a new exercise regimen, a massage can help wash away a lot of the first day of gym pain.
+Research has shown that getting that massage after a workout can significantly cut the gym body pain and soreness experienced and may also help with post-workout recovery of the muscles by improving tissue regeneration.